radialHuman/ds_notes/notes/2024/genai/_checklist.md

     - embeddings : which model, how parsing occurs, how chunking occurs, computational expense
     - store embedding : how to udpate, how to store chuncks, metadata storage, chunking strategy
     - retrieving : How many chunks are retrieved, combining chunks, relevancy ranking, Metadata filtering, Which metadata was retrieved with the embeddings, Which similarity algorithm is used
-    - prompt strategy : ICL, query enrichment before sending
+    - prompt strategy : ICL, query enrichment before sending, meta prompting, prompt expansion
 - Fine tuning
     - Corresponding code commit.
 Infrastructure used for fine-tuning & serving.
     - What model artifact is produced.